Isotropic Gaussian random fields on the sphere: Regularity, fast simulation and stochastic partial differential equations: Approximation of isotropic Gaussian random fields

-for $\gk \ge \ell_0$, where $C_p>0$ is a constant that depends on~$d$, $p$, and~$\ga$.
+for $\gk\ge\ell_0$, where $C_p>0$ is a constant that depends on~$d$, $p$ and~$\ga$.

-Furthermore the series of approximate random fields $(T^\gk, \gk \in \N)$ converges to the random field~$T$ $\IP$-almost surely, and for all $\gb < (\ga+1-d)/2$ the truncation error is asymptotically bounded by
+Furthermore the series of approximate random fields $(T^\gk, \gk\in\N)$ converges to the random field~$T$ $\IP$-almost surely, and for all $\gb< (\ga+1-d)/2$ the truncation error is asymptotically bounded by

-\end{theorem} \begin{proof} This theorem is the generalization of Proposition~\ref{prop:conv_trunc_KLexp_GRF}, Theorem~\ref{thm:iGRF_Lp_conv}, and Corollary~\ref{cor:iGRF_P-as_conv}.
-The proofs of Theorem~\ref{thm:iGRF_Lp_conv} and Corollary~\ref{cor:iGRF_P-as_conv} are exactly the same except that the input parameters change.
-So it remains to show the first claim of the theorem for $p=2$, which is the equivalent of Proposition~\ref{prop:conv_trunc_KLexp_GRF}.
-With the observation that the spherical harmonics have norm one in $L^2(\IS^{d-1})$, the independence of the normal random variables, and that $h(\ell,d) \simeq \ell^{d-2}$ by Stirling's inequalities, we obtain
+\end{theorem} \begin{pf} This theorem is the generalization of Proposition~\ref {propconvtruncKLexpGRF}, Theorem~\ref{thmiGRFLpconv} and Corollary~\ref{coriGRFP-asconv}.
+The proofs of Theorem~\ref {thmiGRFLpconv} and Corollary~\ref{coriGRFP-asconv} are exactly the same except that the input parameters change.
+So it remains to show the first claim of the theorem for $p=2$, which is the equivalent of Proposition~\ref{propconvtruncKLexpGRF}.
+With the observation that the spherical harmonics have norm one in $L^2(\IS^{d-1})$, the independence of the normal random variables and that $h(\ell,d) \simeq\ell^{d-2}$ by Stirling's inequalities, we obtain

-The continuation of the proof of Proposition~\ref{prop:conv_trunc_KLexp_GRF} with these new parameters yields the claimed convergence rate. \end{proof} At this point we remark that a reference which is also devoted to approximations of Gaussian isotropic random fields on~$\IS^{d-1}$ is~\cite{KK01}, where the authors investigate different types of errors and convergence than we do.
-In that work probabilities are bounded for $L^p(\IS^{d-1})$ estimates in space, i.e., quantities of the form
+The continuation of the proof of Proposition~\ref{propconvtruncKLexpGRF} with these new parameters yields the claimed convergence rate. \end{pf} At this point we remark that a reference which is also devoted to approximations of Gaussian isotropic random fields on~$\IS^{d-1}$ is~\citet{KK01}, where the authors investigate different types of errors and convergence than we do.
+In this work probabilities are bounded for $L^p(\IS^{d-1})$ estimates in space; that is, quantities of the form

 are considered.
 These estimates cannot be used to derive neither convergence rates in $L^p(\gO;L^2(\IS^{d-1}))$ nor $\IP$-almost sure convergence rates in $L^2(\IS^{d-1})$ to the best of our knowledge.
-Since the obtained bounds for the probabilities in Theorem~2 in~\cite{KK01} do not depend on the truncation parameter~$\gk$, it is not clear how the Borel--Cantelli lemma could be applied.
+Since the obtained bounds for the probabilities in Theorem~2 in~\citet{KK01} do not depend on the truncation parameter~$\gk$, it is not clear how the Borel--Cantelli lemma could be applied.